I’m a movie and TV dork.

 RENT: This was a serious one.
 We talked about the AIDS epidemic in America, how people with AIDS were perceived in the ’80s and ’90s versus today, what AZT does, drug abuse, gender roles and probably a bunch of other stuff I’m forgetting.
 If you have mature kids who can deal with these kinds of issues, and you’re willing to get honest with them, this is an incredibly moving and interesting movie.

-The Phantom of the Opera: Sarah was so interested in the Phantom story that I’ve got a whole separate post on this topic.
+The Phantom of the Opera: Ashar was so interested in the Phantom story that I’ve got a whole separate post on this topic.
 Even cooler, earlier this year we went to see this show on Broadway.
 AMAZING.
 Lots to talk about here, from social issues (Do mistreatment and abuse “make you bad?”) to French culture to opera to ballet to how Broadway shows work to why certain TV or movie adaptations of literary works diverge from the original text while others don’t.

 Les Miserables: This was great!
-We got into this because Sarah loves Hugh Jackman as Wolverine.
+We got into this because Ashar loves Hugh Jackman as Wolverine.
 (We also watched his version of Oklahoma as part of our musicals kick.)
 This is another one I’ve written about separately in detail.

 Into the Woods: We got a kick out of this movie.
 Among other things, as a family we’re pretty into fairy tales, so we talked about storyline mashups, what other stories we’d like to see included, being careful what you wish for and more.